About

 Ever since I’ve read about Curnonsky I’ve felt something of a kinship.
 I’m guessing there are a lot of you out there just like me that might enjoy tooling around the countryside eating and drinking locally!

-the curnonsky approach
+the curnonsky approach is our approach

 ready to roll?